-Covid-19 cases exceed 100,000 a day for the first time, even as the nation is split on the pandemic vs. the economy
+Coronavirus cases exceed 100,000 in one day for the first time, even as the nation is split on the pandemic vs. the economy

 When some people heard Biden talk about the dark winter ahead, they thought, “The first thing he’s going to do is close my business,” Baral said.

-Voters also had to make up their minds amid a torrent of misinformation and purposeful distortion about the pandemic, said Matthew Seeger, a risk communication expert at Wayne State University, who helped the CDC develop its past communications plans.
+Voters also had to make up their minds amid a torrent of misinformation and purposeful distortion about the pandemic, said Matthew Seeger, a risk communication expert at Wayne State University in Michigan, who helped the CDC develop its past communications plans.

 “The messaging around the pandemic has been deliberately confused and strategically manipulated to downplay its significance,” Seeger said.
 “You combine that with the fact that this is a slow-moving crisis with risk fatigue starting to settle in, and you can see why public perception is what it is.”

 In Chandler, Ariz., a suburb southeast of Phoenix last week, Al Fandick said he considers the pandemic wildly overblown and masks largely pointless.
-Fandick, 53, who runs a transport company, said he found it absurd that he was required to don a mask to enter a restaurant but could remove the face covering once he sat down.
+Fandick, 53, who runs a transport company, said he found it absurd that he was required to wear a mask to enter a restaurant but could remove the face covering once he sat down.

 “Having a face mask on while I walk into that restaurant, but then I can take that face mask off, that’s like having a peeing section in a pool,” Fandick said.